xipki/xipki/README.md

 Just create [issues](https://github.com/xipki/xipki/issues),
 or via wechat (微信）`xipki9`.

+For bug-report please upload the testdata and log files, describe the version of XiPKI, OS and JRE/JDK, and the steps to reproduce the bug.

 ## Prerequisite
 * OS: Linux, Windows, MacOS
 * JRE / JDK 8 (build 162+), 9, 10, 11, 12, 13